scottcolfer/scottcolfer.github.io/coaching.md

 permalink: /coaching/
 ---

-# ‘Discovery’
-## How to choose the right opportunities
+# ‘Discovery’: How to choose the right opportunities

-I could focus on areas like:
+I can focus on areas like:

 - What does a successful Discovery look like?
 - What are the common Discovery mistakes and how do we avoid them?